FrankStrickland/blogPicGo/README.md

 # blog_PicGo
-a repo about blog's pictures
+a repo with blog's pictures